Pen tool makes magic! You can convert an object to something completely new, create awesome graphics, and so much more.

-Another way is to move two paths together where the anchor points intersect, use the direct selection tool to join paths.
+Another way is to move two paths together where the anchor points intersect, and use the direct selection tool to join paths.

 How can I separate a path in Illustrator?

 There are so many tools you can use to cut or ease the line to create a separate path in Adobe Illustrator.
-If it’s just simply line/path, try the scissors tool.
+If it’s just simply line/path, try the Scissors tool.

 Click on path from one point to another where you’ll want to cut, select the path, and you should be able to separate and move the paths.